 - Memory loss

-Treatment options for heroin addiction is as unique as the individual seeking treatment.
-There are a variety of effective treatments available for heroin addiction, both behavioral and pharmacological, to help restore some degree of normalcy to the body and brain.
-Three treatment options are outpatient counseling/therapy, inpatient treatment, and medication assisted treatment (MAT).
-Research shows that many people benefit the most from using both behavioral treatment and MAT.3
+Heroin addictions require individualized treatment approaches to help restore some degree of normalcy to the body and brain.
+Typical recommendations include outpatient therapy, inpatient treatment, and medication-assisted treatment (MAT).
+Research shows that many people benefit the most from behavioral treatment and MAT.3

 Medication-Assisted Treatment